TAXES MUST BE PAID FOR HOUSEHOLD WORKERS

 By increasing your quarterly estimated tax payments or withholding more from your wages, you can pay your household employee requirements rather than paying an annual sum.

-If you are the sole owner of a business, you must include a household employee on forms 940 and 941 that you file for your business and use your EIN when reporting the taxes.
+If you are the sole owner of a business, you must include a household employee on forms 940 and 941.
+These are forms you file for your business and use your EIN when reporting the taxes.

 You should keep these tax records for at least four years after the due date of the return or when the tax was paid.
 All contact information for your household employee such as their name, address, and Social Security number should be saved.
 You should also keep records of employment dates, wages and taxes withheld, and any copies of forms filled.

-If you have questions about how these employment tax requirements might apply to your situation, contact us.
+If you have questions about how the Household Employees Tax might apply to your situation, contact us.